 3/4 cup freshly grated hard cheese.
 You can use any anything you have on hand from Parmigiano to Gruyere to, what I used this time, Dubliner.

 1. Bring a large pot of salted water to a boil.
 Add noodles and cook until just tender (8 minutes).
 Drain and put into a 9 X 12 baking dish tossing the cooked noodles with 1 tbsp. butter.

-3. Melt remaining 5 tbs. better in same skillet over medium low heat.
-Sprinkle with flour, season with salt and pepper and cook, stirring, for 2 minutes.
+3. Melt remaining 5 tbs. better in the same skillet over medium-low heat.
+Sprinkle with flour, season with salt and pepper, and cook, stirring, for 2 minutes.
 Then gradually add stock, whisking constantly.
-Increase heat to medium and simmer until sauce thickens, about 7 minutes.
-Add turkey, cream, sherry and nutmeg, adjust seasoning with salt and pepper.
+Increase heat to medium and simmer until sauce thickens about 7 minutes.
+Add turkey, cream, sherry, and nutmeg, adjust seasoning with salt and pepper.

-4. Spoon turkey and sauce over noodles, top with sauce and sprinkle with cheese.
-Bake in oven until sauce is bubbly, about 30 minutes.
+4. Spoon turkey and sauce over noodles, top with sauce, and sprinkle with cheese.
+Bake in the oven until the sauce is bubbly, about 30 minutes.
 Heat broiler and brown for 3-5 minutes.
 Serve at once.
 Serves 4 -6 depending on appetite.